 - Upfront membership fee

-- Additional costs for housekeeping and international travel
+- Additional costs for using international properties

 - Mandatory fees like 'establishment fees' and exchange fees